musegros/mazecpp/README.md

 ## Setup/Run:

-run `make maze` in the src directory, then ./maze
+run `make` in the src directory, then ./maze